-Kentucky Transportation Cabinet improves efficiency while changing employee perception of telematics devices
+Kentucky Transportation Cabinet improves efficiency and employee perception of telematics devices

 Published on July 9, 2020